verbb/formie/docs/template-guides/form-templates.md

 For example, let's say we want to override the page tabs of a multi-step form.
 We could create a file `_includes/page-tabs.html` and add our content to this template.
 There's no need to override `form.html` now!

 ### How it Works
 Formie's templates use a custom Twig function like `{{ formieInclude('_includes/page-tabs') }}`.
 This is in contrast to what you might be used to in your own templates, something like `{% include '_includes/page-tabs' %}`.
-The drawback with this approach is how Formie resolves the template partial.
+The drawback with this latter approach is how Formie resolves the template partial.
 Using `{% include %}` it will expect to find the template partial relative to the template file you're including it from.
 Instead, `formieInclude()` will resolve the template partial to either your overrides folder, or Formie's default templates.